akanksha-2002/EqualViewAI/README.md

 ## Open-Source Datasets
 This project draws strength from a diverse set of open-source datasets, each contributing unique perspectives to enhance the tool's analytical capabilities.
 - Kaggle Dataset [Diversity, Equity and Inclusion Measures Dataset] (https://www.kaggle.com/datasets/keremkurt/diversity-equity-and-inclusion-measures-dataset)

+## KEY FEATURES
+- Text-Based Analysis: The project initially focuses on the nuanced analysis of text content to identify and understand DEI-related patterns.
+- Model Diversity: Leveraging both an NLP model and FairLens, the tool goes beyond conventional analysis, offering a deeper understanding of language patterns, sentiment, and representation.
+- User-Friendly Interface: Designed with simplicity in mind, the tool provides a user-friendly interface for users to input text and easily interpret analysis results.